 We now have the image in Integromat and can use their Image module to resize it:

-Having now resized the image all we have to do is to update the original Knack record with the newly resized photo:
+Having now resized the image all we have to do is to upload the re-sized file and then update the original Knack record with the newly resized photo:

 So this is the completed Scenario - when I tried this is couldn't believe how easy this was!